astamm/r_jive/README.md

 For questions, issues or feature requests please reach out to Iain:
 <iain@unc.edu>.

-# Overview
+## Overview

-Angle based Joint and Individual Variation Explained (AJIVE) is a dimensionality reduction algorithm for the multi-block setting i.e.
-\(K\) different data matrices, with the same set of observations and (possibly) different numbers of variables. **AJIVE finds *joint* modes of variation which are common to all \(K\) data blocks as well as modes of *individual* variation which are specific to each block.** For a detailed discussion of AJIVE see [Angle-Based Joint and Individual Variation Explained](https://arxiv.org/pdf/1704.02060.pdf).
+Angle based Joint and Individual Variation Explained (AJIVE) is a dimensionality reduction algorithm for the multi-block setting i.e. $K$ different data matrices, with the same set of observations and (possibly) different numbers of variables. **AJIVE finds *joint* modes of variation which are common to all $K$ data blocks as well as modes of *individual* variation which are specific to each block.** For a detailed discussion of AJIVE see [Angle-Based Joint and Individual Variation Explained](https://arxiv.org/pdf/1704.02060.pdf).

 A python version of this package can be found [**here**](https://github.com/idc9/py_jive).

-# Installation
+## Installation

-The `ajive` package is currently available using devtools
+The `ajive` package is currently available using devtools:

 ``` r
 # install.packages('devtools')
 devtools::install_github("idc9/r_jive")
 ```

-# Example
+## Example

 Consider the following two block toy example: the first block has 200 observations (rows) and 100 variables; the second block has the same set